Surgery may be used to treat a

 sufficiently.
 Subacromial smoothing involves shaving bone or removing growths

 on the upper point of the shoulder blade (acromion ).
 It removes damaged tendon and bursa from the joint.
 The surgeon may also remove small

 amounts of bone from the underside of the acromion and the acromioclavicular

 joint (acromioplasty).
 The goal is to take away roughness while keeping as much

 of the normal supporting structures as possible.
 This surgery creates more room

-in the subacromial space so that the rotator cuff tendon is not pinched or
+in the subacromial space.
+With more space, the rotator cuff tendon is not pinched or

 irritated and can glide smoothly beneath the acromion.